 How is VAT relevant to my South African business?

 If you’re buying from companies who add VAT, you’re paying VAT and you can’t claim that back from SARS unless you register for VAT.
+In other words, the VAT portion forms part of your input cost.

 That means VAT is only relevant to those roughly exceeding R50 000 turnover (sales) a year.